carlbarrdahl/conviction-voting/README.md

 * `npm run schema:ts` converts json-schema to Typescript types
 * Server route `GET /config` returns snapshot did, definitions and schemas
 * Server route `POST /snapshot` triggers an update for the ConvictionState (triggered from Github Actions cron job)
+* Server route `POST /proposal` add a user-created proposal to the convcition state (so we don't have to wait for update trigger)

 ### Voting app